groupon/ansible-silo/docs/index.md

 ### Using Ansible

 If you want to run playbooks or access any other resources like inventory files, make sure you're currently located in the directory of those files.
-You can not access files outside of your current working directory since only this directory will be mounted in the Silo container.
+You cannot access files outside of your current working directory since only this directory will be mounted in the Silo container.

 If you [installed the Ansible scripts](#install-ansible-silo) you can use Ansible the exact same way you usually would.
 Just call `ansible`, `ansible-playbook`, etc.